Understand Your Finances

 Plug those sneaky money leaks—and save

 Rachel Kramer Bussel subscribed to a celebrity website to research a short-term work project.
 She used her credit card to sign up for the $10 a month membership fee—long enough to get the research done.
 But she forgot to cancel the subscription.
 "One day—eight months later—I noticed the charges on my credit card," the 40-year-old Atlantic City, New Jersey, resident recalls.
-Brussel went back to look at past statements and, sure enough, for eight months she was being charged for access to a website that she doesn't use.
+Bussel went back to look at past statements and, sure enough, for eight months she was being charged for access to a website that she doesn't use.

-The subscription only cost Krammer Bussel $80.
+The subscription only cost Kramer Bussel $80.
 But she knows it could've cost her more, because she wasn't tracking the expense.
 "Now," she says, "I make a reminder to myself to cancel any similar subscriptions before the first month ends."

-Kramer Brussel isn't alone.
+Kramer Bussel isn't alone.
 Trim, a free service that helps people manage and cancel unused subscriptions, recently conducted a search of over 6,000 accounts and found that the biggest culprits of recurring charges come from subscriptions to credit monitoring services, gym memberships, in-flight Wi-fi services, and newspapers.

 If you regularly wonder where all your money goes, it may surprise you to know you're probably wasting some of it on subscriptions and memberships you don't or seldom use and don't even notice.